raiajit022/job-tracker/README.md

 ## 📋 Overview

-Job Tracker is a comprehensive web application designed to help job seekers organize and monitor their job application process.
+Job Tracker is a comprehensive web application designed to help job seekers organise and monitor their job application process.
 Built with Next.js, TypeScript, and Prisma, it offers a robust system for tracking job applications from wishlist to acceptance.

 ## ✨ Features